rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 ...
 ```

-The above shows that we have a meterpreter connection to 192.168.1.201 - let's call this box A.
+The above shows that we have a Meterpreter connection to 192.168.1.201 - let's call this box A.
 And then box A is connected to the 192.100.0.0/24 VPN network.
 We as an attacker aren't connected
 to this network directly, but we can explore that network through box A. So here's what we do by
 routing: